Getting ready to tag

 When tagging word files, its required to tag the appropriate footnotes with a content control or comment like described above, before being able to tag in the Text Content tab .

 To tag footnotes (additional information for numbers or rows/columns in tables), the corresponding footnote text must be selected in the preview.
-Then the icon to manage the footnotes for the content has be be clicked .
-In the "Manage Footnote" dialogue, all cells related to the footnote have to selected by selecting the appropriate cell and then click on .
+Then the icon to manage the footnotes for the content has to be clicked .
+In the "Manage Footnote" dialogue, all cells related to the footnote have to be selected by selecting the appropriate cell and then click on .